18F/handbook/docs/policies/term-extensions.md

 title: Term extensions
 ---

-This guide covers how to extend your time at 18F after two years.
+This guide covers how to extend your time at CivicActions after two years.

 ## Background

-Most employees at 18F are hired on term appointments under the Schedule A direct hiring authority, which sets a limit of two years for the initial period of employment with the option to renew for up to two additional years for a maximum term of four years (time as a PIF counts towards your four years).
+Most employees at CivicActions are hired on term appointments under the Schedule A direct hiring authority, which sets a limit of two years for the initial period of employment with the option to renew for up to two additional years for a maximum term of four years (time as a PIF counts towards your four years).

 ## Renew your term